ZTF SN Ia DR2: Peculiar velocities impact on the Hubble diagram: Data

-The $\alpha$, $\beta$ and $M_B$ parameters are common to all the \sns.
-These parameters are fixed to best-fit values from \citet{betouleImprovedCosmologicalConstraints2014}: $\alpha = 0.14$, $\beta = 3.1$, $M_B = -19.05$ ($M_B$ is rescaled for the fiducial cosmology assumed in this work, see below).
-The intrinsic scatter $\sigma_{M}$ is drawn from a normal distribution with a dispersion equal to $0.12$, close to what is observed \citep[see][Table ~9]{betouleImprovedCosmologicalConstraints2014}.
-Finally, the apparent peak magnitude for each \sn\ is computed using
+The $\alpha$, $\beta$, and $M_B$ parameters are common to all the \sns.
+These parameters were fixed to best-fit values from \citet{betouleImprovedCosmologicalConstraints2014}: $\alpha = 0.14$, $\beta = 3.1$, and $M_B = -19.05 + 5\log(h/0.7)$, where $M_B$ is rescaled to the fiducial cosmology.
+The intrinsic scatter, $\sigma_{M}$, was drawn from a normal distribution with a dispersion equal to $0.12$, close to what is observed \citep[see][Table ~9]{betouleImprovedCosmologicalConstraints2014}.
+Finally, the apparent peak magnitude for each \sn\ was computed using